#ContinuityOfGovernment, #WW3, #DeepState

 “Do you know who I am, Miss Baum?”

-The voice was not the one she expected to hear; it wasn’t Fricke.
-She watched as he took off his sunglasses and recognized him.
+The voice was not the one she expected to hear.
+It wasn’t Fricke.
+She watched as he took off his sunglasses and then she recognized him.

 “My name is General Buckminster.
 Do you know that name?”

 “Yes.
 I’ve seen you with the president many times.”

 Baum pondered the situation.
 Matters had become uncertain.
 Fricke had exhibited nothing but contempt for Buckminster, so why would he send him in his stead?

 “Oh… no one in particular.
 Just someone else.
 Not you.”

 “Do you know why you’re here?”

 “I don’t think so.
 Am I in trouble?
 Did I do something?”

 The cart whizzed along the avenue, passing the boutiques and cafes.

 Buckminster cleared his throat.
 “Your country is in dire need of patriots, Miss Baum.
 Are you sure you are a patriot?”